Revealsite Logo

 The behavior is well documented.
 A 2024 BrightLocal survey found that 75% of consumers regularly read online reviews, and more than 1 in 3 Google reviews are healthcare-related.
 Patients are actively reading about pharmacies, not just restaurants.
 If your profile is thin or dated, you lose them before they ever reach your counter.

 Ranking responds to reviews too.
 Semrush data citing SOCi shows a one-star jump in average rating lifts calls, clicks, and direction requests by 44%.
 That is a direct line from review volume to revenue.
 Reviews are not vanity.
-They are visibility.
+They are visibility, and they feed directly into where you land in local results, as the pharmacy ranking guide breaks down.

 75%